MBBS Graduate Medicine

 - Reading and electronic resources

-- You will also undertake the three-week Background to Clinical Specialties module, which acts as an introduction to many different clinical specialties
+- Background to Clinical Specialties module: three-week introduction to different clinical specialties

-There is a dedicated Pathology module at the start of the fourth year, which covers essential clinical pathology followed by 10 clinical specialties:
+There is a dedicated Pathology module at the start of the fourth year, which covers essential clinical pathology followed by a variety of clinical specialties:

 - Obstetrics and Gynaecology